saikatbsk/Ishara/README.md

 right-click, scroll and drag-n-drop.

 It is developed using OpenCV and Qt and written in C++.
-The initial prototype runs on Linux.
-There is no Mac or Windows version yet.
+The initial prototype runs on Linux and there is no Mac or Windows version yet.

 Requirements :white_check_mark:
 -------------------------------